-On April 11th (2018) at 9AM EST, a new software tool called CryptoSuite is being launched.
+On April 11th (2018) at 9AM EST, a new cryptocurrency trading software tool called CryptoSuite was launched.
 It’s for those interested in investing in or trading cryptocurrencies.

 The guy behind CryptoSuite is Luke Maguire.
 If you’re in the internet or affiliate marketing arena, you may have heard of him – he’s released a number of highly regarded productivity tools in that space.